melsman/mlkit/doc/arm64-compiler.md

 make -f Makefile.arm64 native-install
 ```

-These targets default to `bin/mlkit-arm64` as the ARM-emitting compiler; set
+The build targets default to `MLKIT_BOOTSTRAP` as the native seed; set
-`ARM64_COMPILER` to another ARM-emitting or native MLKit if needed.
-Compiler
+`ARM64_COMPILER` to override it, and `MLKIT_BOOTSTRAP_SML_LIB` to select its
+matching installed libraries when needed.
+The seed directly builds both
+compilers and the SML tools, using its default GC mode and prepared Basis
+cache.
+The separate `bootstrap` target starts from the resulting
+`bin/darwin-arm64/mlkit` and retains the three-stage fixed-point check.
-and SML tool builds explicitly use `-gc`. `ARM64_NATIVE_BIN` defaults to
+`ARM64_NATIVE_BIN` defaults to
 `bin/darwin-arm64`, and `ARM64_PREFIX` to `stage/darwin-arm64`.
 The installation
 copies only verified ARM binaries and runtime archives and rebuilds Basis
 caches using the installed compiler.
 Set `SML_LIB` to the installed prefix when